Automated Supply Chain Control Tower with Python

 A shipment in transit is considered at risk if it missed the cut-off time or was delayed for at least one step of the whole chain.

-In the example below, your shipment left the warehouse behind the schedule.
-Therefore, it is considered at risk to be delivered late.
+In the example below, your shipment left the warehouse behind schedule.
+Therefore, it is considered at risk of being delivered late.

 1,099 shipments in transit at risk because of delay